Kangchenjunga north base camp – Khambachhen

 Makalu base camp

 The weather was warm.
 The tea-house was excellent.
 It had enough reserves of every type of food items and drinks.
 The lunch was comfortable in the closed dining area.
 After lunch, we stayed in the dining area, playing cards.
 By that time, it started getting cloudy and the cold increased in leaps and bounds.
 On our request, the owners of the tea house started the chimney fire earlier.
 Dried yak dung cakes were filled in its chambers and the fire was started.
 It took time to set in, but after that, the room was comfortable.
 The Slovenian group also stayed at this tea house and they sat by our side.
 One of their senior members have been coming to Nepal for the last 35 years.
 He has been to more areas in Nepal than any of us.
 He’s in awe of this country.
 Not just the landscape, but also the people and their diverse culture.
-I developed a slight headache and my tongue went dry often forcing me to keep them moist by sipping water regularly.
+I developed a slight headache.
+My tongue went dry often.
+This forced me to keep it moist by sipping water regularly.
 The headache gave me a mild tension.
 Headaches at such altitudes always raises fear of high altitude sickness.
-They sneak in unnoticed and remove land under your feet in no time.
+They sneak in unnoticed and remove ground under your feet in no time.
 Could the snow glare have caused it?
 Or was it the altitude?
 I kept pondering, while sipping water continuously.
 Dhananjoy suggested a simple formula to keep ailments under check.
 “Keep drinking water until your urine gets colorless”.
 Having multiple sips of water also forced me to the toilet multiple times.
 It was a tough ask.
 Now that I was down to rubber slippers, I had to find a snow-less track to the toilet.
 It was right at the end of the lawn.
 I also had to ensure that my socks didn’t get wet from the melting streams from the snow deposits.
 Though inconvenient, it also gave me a chance to keep an eye on the northern horizon.
 Clouds covered Makalu and chances of a sunset view were getting slimmer.

 Makalu base camp